balancer/docs-v3/docs/developer-reference/contracts/vault-api.md

 ```solidity
 function quote(bytes calldata data) external returns (bytes memory result);
 ```
 This `VaultExtension` function performs a callback on `msg.sender` with arguments provided in `data`.
 It is used to query a set of operations on the Vault.
 Only off-chain `eth_call` are allowed, anything else will revert.
-Also not that it is non-payable, as the Vault does not allow ETH.
+Also note that it is non-payable, as the Vault does not allow ETH.

 **Parameters:**